-Huxtable Farm B&B – The Farm and what you can do whilst staying here in North Devon and Exmoor
+Huxtable Farm Camping and B&B – The Farm and what you can do whilst staying here in North Devon and Exmoor

 Surrounded with open fields, woods and a stream, nestling in the foot hills of Exmoor National Park, approach Huxtable Farm by ‘Strawberry lane’, in which wild strawberries can be picked in early summer.

 This secluded Medieval Devon Longhouse, dating back to 1520 has all the modern facilities amidst it’s many original features, such as oak screen panelling and beams, open fireplaces with bread ovens, uneven floors and low doorways!

 It was here that the name ‘Huxtable’ is said to have originated in 1330, please click here for more information on the ‘Huxtable’ name.